sohale/sohale.github.io/pages/reinvented.md

 * "kernel fusion" (did not implement)

+* "Linear Logic Programming" as a new programming paradigm,
+    * I used it as  part of a framework called `chain-flow` (or tree-chain; also related to `Tamplators` (see related item), in a way a move-only programming
+    * It was based on ideas of Quantum Information Theory and Quantum Computing
+    * The `chain-flow` had more other aspects to it (including a programming language, `Tamplators` (see related item), `GIL` (don't confuse with a similarly named concept in Python, I shall rename it to `LGI`), etc)
+    * "Linear Logic Programming", is based on the "[Linear Logic](https://en.wikipedia.org/wiki/Linear_logic)" invented in the 80s by Mathematician [Jean-Yves Girard](https://en.wikipedia.org/wiki/Jean-Yves_Girard).
+As a programming paradigm, has recently gained attraction; such as the *Hare* programming language.

 * Many Compiler ideas for the above Mehr32 system

 * Some DSL ideas based on the above Mehr32